October 29, 2024

 It's important to note that not all programs cover all types of debt.
 For example, debt settlement might be a good option for high-interest credit card debt, while a debt management plan could be more suitable for unsecured debts.

-Residency Requirements
+California Residency Requirements for Debt Relief

 As you might expect, you generally need to be a resident of California to be eligible for California-specific debt relief programs.
 This usually means having a valid California driver's license or ID and proof of residency, like a utility bill.